Mathu Vadalara

 The film's title was inspired by a song from the mythological film Sri Krishna Pandaveeyam (1966).
 The film was released on 25 December 2019 and opened to positive reviews.
 It was successful at the box office.
+The sequel Mathu Vadalara 2 is released in 2024, which was also a commercial success at the box office.

 Plot

 Babu and Yesu are delivery men and friends living with their friend Abhi, who is unemployed and binge-watches crime TV shows.
 With Babu struggling to make ends meet, Yesu reveals how he slyly steals from his clients and suggests Babu do the same.
 Although Babu is hesitant initially, he decides to pursue the strategy.
 The next day, he goes to an isolated gated apartment complex.
-He has a few abnormal chance encounters: Tejaswi, who runs into him with a scooter; Banerjee, a police constable as part of passport verification; and a resident named Ravi.
+He has a few abnormal chance encounters: Tejaswi, from flat 503, who runs into him with a scooter; Banerjee, a police constable as part of passport verification; and a resident named Ravi.
 He reaches apartment 401, delivers a package to an old lady, steals one ₹500 note and attempts to get her to believe she underpaid him.
 When she realizes his bluff, a scuffle ensues and the old lady falls to the ground.
 After noticing her lifeless, Babu imagines Yesu and Abhi advising him about how to handle the situation and trying to cover up the crime.
 He takes her body to her room to make it look like she died in her sleep.
 He then notices Bujji, who has been home all along with music playing through her headphones.